streem/streem-sdk-ios/README.md

     }
 ```

-Assuming that CallKit has been set up correctly, this will make a phone call to Tom's device.
+If CallKit has been set up correctly, Tom's device will ring like a phone call, and once answered, both phones will be connected on Streem.

 ### Starting a Local Streem

-This is even simpler than starting a remote Streem:
+A Local Streem uses the device's camera, and opens up an AR experience with our arrow and measure tools, and the ability to capture streemshots.
+Open a Local Streem simply by:

 ```swift
     Streem.sharedInstance.startLocalStreem() { success in